Please lend us your support?

 Long term we hope to buy this field, but we first need to convince the landowners to sell it to us!
 Every signature helps.

-We have a feeling that this is not going to be a quick resolve.
-If you can sign our petition of support and leave your contact details, we will keep you updated of progress as things happen.
-We will also be armed with a list of people who support us retaining this land as farmland.
+If you can sign our petition of support and leave your contact details we will also be armed with a list of people who support us retaining this land as farmland.
 Not only for us to farm now, but for future tenants of Fordhall to farm too.
 This is about looking into the long-term.
 It is about the community owning a farm which is viable, and it is about planning authorities taking action at a strategic level, not what is presented to them day-to-day.

 Ben, myself and our families really appreciate it.
 We know we are not on this journey alone and that gives us hope.
 It gives us strength and it encourages us to believe that this second fight will also be possible.